sahlet-official/selfdev/Documentation/FOUNDATION.md

    - Set up an understanding of behavioral science and use it in practice.
    - Set up a voice control technique.
    - Learn to speak in public, perform on stage.
+   - To master the skill of skill-building.
+   - To master the skill of searching and assimilation the needed information.
+   - To master the skill of simplifying the task.
+   - To master the skill of rest.

 <br>
 <br>